 Role

-2. Why do engaged Contributors choose to use Premise or other apps for flexible income, if applicable?
+2. Why do users who engage in mapping tasks choose to use Premise or other apps, if applicable, for flexible income?

-3. How do engaged Contributors select which Premise tasks to complete?
+3. How do users who engage in mapping tasks select which Premise tasks to complete?

-4. What challenges do engaged Contributors face in completing POI tasks?
+4. What challenges do users who engage in mapping tasks face in completing tasks?

 Research Questions